Nélia Barbosa

-Nélia Barbosa (born 8 October 1998) is French paracanoeist.
-She represented France at the 2020 Summer Paralympics.
+Nélia Barbosa (born 8 October 1998) is a French paracanoeist.
+She represented France at the 2020 and 2024 Summer Paralympics.

 Career

 Barbosa represented France at the 2021 Canoe Sprint European Championships in the women's KL3 event and won a silver medal.

 Barbosa represented France at the 2020 Summer Paralympics in the women's KL3 event and won a silver medal.
+She again represented France at the 2024 Summer Paralympics in the women's KL3 event and won a silver medal.